-This new series tracks the progress and priorities of our full-time PhD fellows.
-Some are new recruits here in Maastricht, others are working abroad while waiting to defend.
 This time we caught up with Lorena Rivera León, who currently works for the World Intellectual Property Organization (WIPO) in Geneva.
 NB: the next application deadline for our full-time PhD programme is February 2019.

 You presented the Global Innovation Index 2018 at our DEIP innovation workshop in Morocco in September 2018.
 Can you give us a brief summary of the index, especially in relation to Africa?